 Ativan is a sedative and a benzodiazepine that slows various processes throughout the body.
 When Ativan is taken in excess, it can lead to an overdose.3 During an Ativan overdose, the body’s respiration slows dramatically, the brain and other vital organs are deprived of oxygen, and the result could be death.3

-The first signs that an individual has consumed too much Ativan includes impairment in brain functioning, slurred speech, uncontrolled eye movements (nystagmus), a loss of control over their bodily movements (ataxia), and memory impairment.3 If intoxication continues, the individual may experience progress into full-blown overdose, which causes:3
+The first signs that an individual has consumed too much Ativan include impairment in brain functioning, slurred speech, uncontrolled eye movements (nystagmus), a loss of control over their bodily movements (ataxia), and memory impairment.3 If intoxication continues, the individual may progress into full-blown overdose, which causes:3

 - Severely depressed or altogether stopped breathing.